 Your program needs to have the following features:

 - Load data: loads data from a user-specified location and reads it into program memory in a format that is suitable for processing.
 Should return one list for each column in the data.
-Remember to add together the intensities from each file.
+The first list should contain measured kinetic energy values (measurement points) and the second one the sums of all measurements for each row.

 - Plot data: this plots the current data (the user is prompted to load the data first if it hasn't been loaded yet).
-You can plot the data using matplotlib.
+You can plot the data using matplotlib, but it must be plotted inside the application window - do not use pyplot.
 The figure should look like the one below.

 - Remove linear background: removes the linear background from the data as described above.
-The user is prompted to provide two points, and the line is fitted between these points.
+The user selects two points from the figure, and a line is fitted between these points.
+The line is then subtracted from the data.
+If there's no data in the program memory yet, the user is given an error message about it.

 - Save figure: this feature allows the user to save an image of the current plot.
-It prompts the user for a filename, and then saves the figure. matplotlib provides you with the necessary features to do this.
+The user uses a separate dialog for select a filename and destination for saving the figure. matplotlib provides you with the necessary features to do this.

 You should name the axes in your figure with appropriate names.
 There are tools for doing this in matplotlib.